driptaRC/POST/prior/README.md

 ## Train human prior

-This folder contains code to
-1. create training data for human prior training
+1. Create data for training the prior.
+This involves taking the poses from a real dataset and adding noise to them to create noisy poses.
-2. train the human prior
+2. Train the prior.